exbotanical/vivisector/README.md

 *Vivisector* is flexible, compact, and straightforward; it affords you fine-grained control by allowing you to decide when and what happens when a variable changes.

 ### <a name="feat"></a> Features
-  - custom *Observable* datatypes for Array, Object, and String data
+  - custom *Observable* datatypes for Array, Object/Array, and String data
   - instantly link/unlink actions to a variable's state
   - bind unlimited callbacks to specific types of state-mutation events *e.g. `itemadded`, `itemremoved`*
   - custom, chainable methods maintain stable execution context *i.e. method-chaining without the need to explicitly pipe `this`*